davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/soap/search/index.md

 Parameter name|Definition|Valid values
 -- | --
-target|Indicates the data type you're using in your search|atom (used for searching by term), code, concept, sourceConcept, sourceDescriptor searchType|Type of search you're performing|exact (use this when passing codes to the finder service), approximate,leftTruncation,rightTruncation,words,normalizedWords
+target|Specifies the data type provided in your 'str' parameter|atom (used for searching by term), code, concept, sourceConcept, sourceDescriptor searchType|Type of search you're performing|exact (use this when passing codes to the finder service), approximate,leftTruncation,rightTruncation,words,normalizedWords